Frequently Asked Questions

 The Orbiter® is proudly assembled in the United States of America.

-The elegant design of The Orbiter® constantly readjusts itself to the upright position as you work on your patients.
+The elegant design of The Orbiter® constantly readjusts itself to your line of site as you work on your patients.
 This means that the device is correctly in place to guard your eyes all on its own up to 90% of the time without any tedious intervention.
-Because The Orbiter is freely rotating and is not rigidly attached to the curing light tip like other eye shields, it can be easily adjusted in the instances where it’s not ideally positioned without your workflow being interrupted.
-This “nudging” or adjustment is as simple as using a single free finger on the hand that’s holding the curing light or the thumb on the free hand, depending on the model of curing light.
-This fluid, efficient motion saves valuable time during the procedure while still providing the eye protection necessary when using today’s curing lights.
-Our research has shown that using The Orbiter® compared to other forms of eye protection can save as much as TWO DAYS of time annually.
+Because The Orbiter® is freely rotating and is not rigidly attached to the curing light tip like other eye shields, it can be easily adjusted in the instances where it’s not ideally positioned without your workflow being interrupted.
+These features allow you to focus on the patient while you cure instead of your equipment.
+In short, The Orbiter® saves precious time and hassle when you need it most!

 Why does The Orbiter® work better than a paddle or traditional oval filter?